alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 :align: center
 ```

-## 1. Multifactor Authentication and Password strength
+## 1. Multifactor authentication and password strength

 ### We claim: